day8/lein-git-inject/README.md

 The full truth in note form is:
   1. what's used is the latest "version tag" found in the commit history
-  2. a "version tag" is any tag which matches the regex: `#"^version\/(\d+\.\d+\.\d+)$"`
+  2. by default, a "version tag" is any tag which matches the regex: `#"^version\/(\d+\.\d+\.\d+)$"`
-  3. So your tags will look like this:  "version/1.2.3"
+  3. So your tags will look like this:  `version/1.2.3`  (that's `version/` followed by a semver)
-  4. You can, optionally, override this regex with your own (see below)
+  4. You can, optionally, override this regex with your own (see below) to define version tags differently.
-  5. So this middleware will inspect the current branch's history for tags and find the latest one which matches the regex, and it is THAT tag which used.
-And it is that tag against which the "ahead count" will be calculated.
+  5. This middleware will inspect the current branch's history for tags and find the latest one which matches the regex, and it is THAT tag which used, and it is that tag against which the "ahead count" will be calculated, etc.
-  6. If no matching tag is found then the "version" will be XXX Issac
+  6. If no matching tag is found then the "version" constructed will be `version-unavailable`
-  7. This approach does have a potential dark side.
-If you mistakenly add a tag XXXX
+  7. It the git commandline in not available, then the version constructed will be `version-unavailable`
+  8. This approach does have one potential dark/confusing side.
+If you mispelled your tag `ersion/1.2.3`, the regex won't match, the tag will be ignored, and an earlier tag will be used.
+Which is bad.
+To guard against this, you might want to add a trigger in your repo to verify/assert that any tags added conform to a small set of cases like `version/*` or `doc/.*`.

 ## How It Works